 1. Product Design

 Product design is a crucial element in promoting a circular economy.
-Designers can incorporate circular economy principles into their design process by creating durable, repairable, and recyclable products.
+Designers can incorporate circular economy principles into their design by creating durable, repairable, and recyclable products.
 By doing so, they can reduce waste and extend the lifespan of products.

 2. Recycling